 Dr. Wagner is a leading TMT, M&A and regulatory lawyer, with a particular focus on transactions and on strategic regulatory advice in the media and communications industries.
 He handled prominent media transactions, such as Axel Springer’s acquisition of the leading German News Channel N24, News Corp’s/21st Century Fox’ acquisition, restructuring and sale of Premiere/Sky Deutschland, Haim Saban’s acquisition and sale of ProSiebenSat.1 Media AG, and the acquisition of Champions League and Bundesliga soccer rights packages.
 He advised on visible telecom and cable transactions, including the 3G and 4G license auctions, and the sale of Unitymedia and Tele Columbus.

 Dr. Wagner is consistently recognized by Chambers and Legal 500 as a leading individual.
 Chambers Europe 2015 recognized him as a leading individual for Competition/ European Law, Corporate/ M&A and TMT: Media, and Chambers Global 2015 for Corporate/ M&A and recommends him for TMT.
 Best Lawyers named him four times in series Lawyer of the Year (M&A, 2012; Telecommunications, 2013; Media, 2014/2015; and Regulatory Practice, 2015).
 Chambers referred to Dr. Wagner as “the person who first comes to mind if one thinks about media deals in Germany.”
-JUVE Handbook 2014/2015 recommended Dr. Wagner in the Technology, Media and Telecommunications section and clients referred to him as “One of the best media lawyers, also good at the interface with corporate” and “Top notch, more like a strategic advisor than a lawyer.”
+JUVE Handbook 2015/2016 recommended Dr. Wagner in the Technology, Media and Telecommunications section and referred to him as “the highly regarded partner Dr. Christoph Wagner”, “visible focus of the TMT-team”, and “stands for the media practice like no other”.
 Legal 500 Deutschland 2015 recognized him as a leading individual for Media – Entertainment.

 Prior to practicing as an attorney, Dr. Wagner worked for the Berlin Media Authority, the European Commission and the European Parliament.
 From 2003 to 2007, he was alternate member of the German Media Ownership Commission (KEK).
 Since 2009 he lectures European Media Law at the University of Potsdam.
 He has authored numerous essays and articles on topics relevant to the industries such as net neutrality, digitization and cable consolidation.